 - Help your friend regain some sense of control.
 Support your friend in making decisions about whom to tell and how to proceed.

 - Recognize your own limitations.
 No one expects you to be an expert in counseling or sexual assault; therefore, avoid making strong recommendations to your friend.
 Realize that as a friend you may need counseling to cope with the events your friend may have shared with you.

 - Those in a helping position may experience vicarious trauma or "secondary trauma."
 This is the process of change that happens because you care about other people who have been hurt, and feel committed or responsible t help them.
 Over time this process can lead to changes in your own psychological and physical well-being.

-- You, too, can seek services for yourself through SLU's Student Health and Counseling Services.
+- You, too, can seek services for yourself through SLU's Univeristy Counseling Center.
 For information on how to schedule an appointment, click here.

 What NOT to do when helping a friend